iomeone/Fun-Scheme-Compiler/README.md

     Tests for this fix are: `non-func-0.scm`, `non-func-1.scm`, and `non-func-2.scm`.

 3. A memory-usage cap.

-    The original implementation of the provided compiler did not include an adjustable memory usage cap.
+    Originally, a memory error could be thrown if allocated memory exceeded a certain threshold.
+A fix was added to `header.cpp` to allow the user to explicitly specify a `MEM_CAP` constant.
 This was added by defining a memory cap to 256 mb

     ```c++
     #define MEM_CAP 268435456